Tesseract: Geometry

 As a regular polytope with three cubes folded together around every edge, it has Schläfli symbol {4,3,3} with hyperoctahedral symmetry of order 384.
 Constructed as a 4D hyperprism made of two parallel cubes, it can be named as a composite Schläfli symbol {4,3} × { }, with symmetry order 96.
 As a 4-4 duoprism, a Cartesian product of two squares, it can be named by a composite Schläfli symbol {4}×{4}, with symmetry order 64.
 As an orthotope it can be represented by composite Schläfli symbol { } × { } × { } × { } or { }4, with symmetry order 16.

 Since each vertex of a tesseract is adjacent to four edges, the vertex figure of the tesseract is a regular tetrahedron.
 The dual polytope of the tesseract is the 16-cell with Schläfli symbol {3,3,4}, with which it can be combined to form the compound of tesseract and 16-cell.

 Each edge of a regular tesseract is of the same length.
 This is of interest when using tesseracts as the basis for a network topology to link multiple processors in parallel computing: the distance between two nodes is at most 4 and there are many different paths to allow weight balancing.

-Coordinates

-The standard tesseract in Euclidean 4-space is given as the convex hull of the points (±1, ±1, ±1, ±1).
-That is, it consists of the points:

-In this Cartesian frame of reference, the tesseract has radius 2 and is bounded by eight hyperplanes (xi = ±1).
-Each pair of non-parallel hyperplanes intersects to form 24 square faces in a tesseract.
+A tesseract is bounded by eight three-dimensional hyperplanes.
+Each pair of non-parallel hyperplanes intersects to form 24 square faces.
 Three cubes and three squares intersect at each edge.
 There are four cubes, six squares, and four edges meeting at every vertex.
-All in all, it consists of 8 cubes, 24 squares, 32 edges, and 16 vertices.
+All in all, a tesseract consists of 8 cubes, 24 squares, 32 edges, and 16 vertices.

+Coordinates

+A unit tesseract has side length 1, and is typically taken as the basic unit for hypervolume in 4-dimensional space.
+The unit tesseract in a Cartesian coordinate system for 4-dimensional space has two opposite vertices at coordinates [0, 0, 0, 0] and [1, 1, 1, 1], and other vertices with coordinates at all possible combinations of 0s and 1s.
+It is the Cartesian product of the closed unit interval [0, 1] in each axis.

+Sometimes a unit tesseract is centered at the origin, so that its coordinates are the more symmetrical $\bigl({\pm\tfrac12}, \pm\tfrac12, \pm\tfrac12, \pm\tfrac12 \bigr).$ This is the Cartesian product of the closed interval $\bigl[{-\tfrac12}, \tfrac12\bigr]$ in each axis.

+Another commonly convenient tesseract is the Cartesian product of the closed interval [−1, 1] in each axis, with vertices at coordinates (±1, ±1, ±1, ±1).
+This tesseract has side length 2 and hypervolume 2^{4} = 16.

 Net

 An unfolding of a polytope is called a net.
 There are 261 distinct nets of the tesseract.
 The unfoldings of the tesseract can be counted by mapping the nets to paired trees (a tree together with a perfect matching in its complement).

+Each of the 261 nets can tile 3-space.